chichiwang/notes/languages/python/unit_testing/README.md

 Other tests that utilize external resources may be referred to as *integration tests*, *functional tests*, or *acceptance tests*.

 A **test case** tests a specific behavior of a system.
 Each *test case* should be able to be run independently of others as many times as necessary, and clearly report a *pass* or *fail* result.
 It should not contain side effects that other test cases will rely on.
 The name of a test case should be explanatory to readers of the test, providing clarity to what is being tested.

+## First Test Case
+A simple [example of a unit test with one test case](./exercises/00%20-%20simple%20test%20case/test_phonebook_00.py) in the [exercises directory](./exercises).

+To run the example test case, navigate into the [test directory](./exercises/00%20-%20simple%20test%20case) and run the following command: `python3.7 -m unittest`.